Jinsook-Jennie-Lee/Jinsook-Jennie-Lee.github.io/index.md

 Outside of work, I have a love-hate relationship with tennis — As a member of the Cornell Korean Tennis Club, you'll often find me attempting to upgrade my skills from the ‘absolute beginner’ category.
 I also love listening to music (64,681 minutes listened in 2023!)

 ## News
-**Jun 20th, 2024** Our review article "The Life Cycle of Large Language Models in Education: A Framework for Understanding Sources of Bias" has been accepted to the Special Issue titled “Advancing Equity and Inclusion in Educational Practices with AI-Powered Educational Decision Support Systems (AI-EDSS)” in the *British Journal of Educational Technology*.
+**Jun 20th, 2024** Our review article "The Life Cycle of Large Language Models in Education: A Framework for Understanding Sources of Bias" has been accepted to the *British Journal of Educational Technology*.

 **Apr 3rd, 2024** Our project "Evaluating the Impact of Different Application Ranking Policies on College Admission Outcomes" has been awarded a grant from the Cornell Center for Social Sciences